Strong Convergence to the Mean-Field Limit of A Finite Agent Equilibrium: Introduction

 The organization of the paper is as follows: In Section 2, the notations used in the paper are explained.
 In Section 3, the first major result regarding the existence of the unique equilibrium among the finite number of agents is given (Theorems~\ref{th-N-equilibrium} and \ref{th-fbsde-N-existence}).
 Section 4 is devoted to prove the strong convergence of the finite-agent equilibrium to its mean field limit (Theorem~\ref{th-strong-convergence}), which is the second major result of the paper.
-The stability result between the equilibrium price for the finite heterogeneous agents and the mean field limit of homogeneous agents is also given (Theorem~\ref{th-price-stability}).
-We conclude in Section 5 with some discussions on the possible directions for the future research.
+The stability result between the equilibrium price for the finite heterogeneous agents and the mean field limit of homogeneous agents is also discussed.
+Concluding remarks are given in Section 5.